Lee Asher

-Early Years
+Early years

 Lee Asher was born in Fort Lauderdale, Florida, as the older of two children.
 His father Mark Horowitz managed an optometric practice, but was a semi-professional magician who learned magic as a boy from Al Flosso and Lou Tannen in New York City in the 1960s.

 He attended Marjory Stoneman Douglas High School in Parkland until 1994, and in 1999 completed a Bachelor of Science in Hospitality (with an emphasis on Casino Administration) at the University of Nevada/Las Vegas.
 During these student years, he would often sneak into casinos like the Golden Nugget, and watch magician Michael Skinner, who would later influence his magic.
 He had a job doing magic demonstrations at the Magic Mansion, and from 1996 to 1997 worked at Caesars Magical Empire in Caesars Palace to perform card magic under the character title "Cardius Sharkus", working with world-famous magicians including Earl Nelson, Jeff McBride, Chappy Brazil, Joey Burton, Daryl, Michael Ammar, Jonathan Pendragon.

 Education

-Lee Asher attended Marjory Stoneman Douglas High School in Parkland until 1994 and then enrolled at the University of Nevada/Las Vegas, from which Lee graduated with honors.

-During this time, Lee would frequently break into casinos such as the Golden Nugget.
-Here, Lee would watch master magician Michael Skinner who would later influence his magic.
-Once the work was done, Lee finished school, he officially graduated from university.
+Lee Asher attended Marjory Stoneman Douglas High School in Parkland, Florida until 1994, and then enrolled at the University of Nevada, Las Vegas, from which Lee graduated with honors.
+During this time, Lee would frequently sneak into casinos such as the Golden Nugget to watch master magician Michael Skinner who would later influence his magic.